USDA Results: Trade

 Helping U.S. Exporters Gain Access to Valuable Overseas Markets

 The past seven years have represented the strongest period in history for American agricultural exports, with international sales of U.S. farm and food products totaling $911.4 billion between fiscal years 2009 and 2015.
 In fiscal year 2015, American farmers and ranchers exported $139.7 billion of food and agricultural goods to consumers worldwide.
 Not only that, U.S. agricultural exports supported more than 1 million American jobs both on and off the farm, a substantial part of the estimated 11.5 million jobs supported by exports all across our country.
 Additionally, the Administration has concluded negotiating the Trans-Pacific Partnership, a trade agreement that will help expand U.S. agricultural exports to some of the fastest growing countries in the Asia-Pacific region, and will now work with Congress to secure its passage into law.

 Opening New Markets for Farmers, Ranchers and Rural Businesses

-- Since 2009, USDA has helped approximately 70 U.S. agricultural producer organizations, each representing hundreds or thousands of producers, expand commercial export markets for their goods.
+- USDA's Market Development Programs have provided funding to help approximately 70 U.S. agricultural producer associations, each representing hundreds or thousands of producers, expand commercial export markets for their goods.
+For example:

-USDA works on behalf of agricultural exporters to resolve trade barriers related to animal and plant health concerns.
-In fiscal year 2013, USDA resolved 194 trade-related issues involving U.S. agricultural exports valued at $2.7 billion.
+USDA works on behalf of agricultural exporters to resolve trade related to animal and plant health concerns and to ensure that trade decisions are based on science.
+In FY 2015, USDA resolved more than 150 trade-related issues involving U.S. agricultural exports valued at $2.4 billion.